Council selects city manager finalists - Albert Lea Tribune

 - Authorized the transfer of $1.5 million from the Police Capital Fund and $100,000 from the sewer fund to reimburse the Fire Capital Fund for their portion of the fire station project.

-- Approved a resolution supporting the passage of bonding bill at the state Legislature.
+- Approved a resolution supporting the passage of a bonding bill at the state Legislature.
 The city has requested funds for flood mitigation for U.S. Highway 65 and for a bridge to complete the Blazing Star Trail over Albert Lea Lake.

-The resolution encouraged lawmakers to work in a bipartisan say to pass the bill during the special session in September.
+The resolution encouraged lawmakers to work in a bipartisan way to pass the bill during the special session in September.

 - Received an application from the Hartland Firemen’s Relief Association to conduct gambling at the Aragon Bar.